Atikur10/Snake-game-using-python/README.md

 ## Currently working

-* Tring to add a border to the game
+* Trying to add a border to the game
 * Saving the player data to a file
 * Showing highscore at the beginning of the game